LeoGanz/OMM-Memegenerator/client/README.md

 statistic.
 You can get back by the button at the other horizontal side of your username.

 ### Single Graph

 Here you can see statistics for the up and down votes of memes.
 Each meme is again specified by its memeId and has a bar for the down votes in light purple.
 The bar for the up votes is in light green over the bar for the down votes.
 This gives an impression for how favored a meme is or how bad one is.
 As in the template graph you can get back to the overview page.

+### API Documentation

+On this page there is just documented, which calls for the API are possible.
+Just read a bit and make yourself familiar with it.
+The back to overview button is at the usual position.

+//TODO: Alles vergessene hinzufügen

 #